Tanveer Ashraf Bhatti

-Air vice-marshal Tanveer Ashraf Bhatti, Sitara-i-Imtiaz, is in the Pakistan Air Force serving as the Additional Director general of the Pakistan Civil Aviation Authority since 4 July 2018.
+Tanweer Ashraf Bhatti is a retired air vice marshal of Pakistan Air Force.
+He served as the Additional Director general of the Pakistan Civil Aviation Authority in 2018.
 He was commissioned in the GD (P) Branch of the Pakistan Air Force in December 1988.
 He holds a master's degree in “National Security & War Studies".
 He is a graduate of the Combat Commander's School, Air War College and the National Defence University.
 He has been awarded the Sitara-i-Imtiaz (Military).